kmkz272/Echoes-SC-port/readme_echoes.txt

 cannot do anything about that.
 -echoes-5: in battle otis vs. bullsquid the bullsquid always win.
 This is because if otis wins he gets bugged and stays still, i could not solve it yet.
--echoes-6: water is disconnected.
-This was caused when the maps were merged.
-Tried many things to solve this but none worked so far.
 -echoes-10: the scientist does not open the door for bonus goods, i could not find why the scientist is not detected by the trigger.

 -------------------------------------------------------------------------------------

 5. Quality Standars